pipedrive/custom-app-surfaces-sdk/README.md

 Resizes custom UI extension with provided height and width

-**Custom panel** - only height can be changed and the value must be between 100 and 750 (pixels).
+**Custom panel** - only height can be changed and the value must be between 100px and 750px.

-**Custom modal** - both height and width can be changed and the value must be between 100 and 750 (pixels).
+**Custom modal** - both height and width can be changed.
+The minimum height is 120px and the minimum width is 320px .
+The maximum height and width are limited to the user's browser dimensions.

 **Parameters**